nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/CLASSES_08-DUCK_TYPING.md

 # Critters and Croquettes: Day 8

 >You bolt awake, covered in a cold sweat.
 As you sigh in relief that it was all just a dream, you realize something almost as scary: it could really happen!
-Just yesterday you were testing your code and you put a goose in the petting zoo without a second thought.
-But geese belong in Critter Cove, not Varmint Village.
+Just yesterday you were testing your code and you put an alligator in the petting zoo without a second thought.
+But alligators belong in Critter Cove, not Varmint Village.
 Right now, there's no limit to the type of animals that get placed in an attraction.
 >
 >In Python, lists can contain any combination of object types.
 A single list could contain an integer, a boolean, and a string.
 This means that the `animals` attribute of your attractions classes can contain **any** critter type, regardless of whether it belongs there.
 >